"Everything we hear is an opinion, not a fact. Everything we see is a perspective, not the truth."

 Signs of the Manipulator shadow:

-- You hide behind "being rational" to avoid emotional engagement.
+- Hiding behind "being rational" to avoid emotional engagement

 The Manipulator insists he sees things as they are.
 Underneath lies fear of vulnerability or need for control.